MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/expressions.md

 ## Array Expressions

 An array literal is a sequence of one or more element expressions, separated by commas, enclosed in `[` and `]`.
 All elements must be compatible with the same type.

-If the common element type is an operation or function type, all of the elements must have the same input and output types.
-The element type of the array will support any functors that are supported by all of the elements.
-For example, if `Op1`, `Op2`, and `Op3` all are `Qubit[] => Unit`, but `Op1`
-supports `Adjoint`, `Op2` supports `Controlled`, and `Op3` supports both:

-- `[Op1, Op2]` is an array of `(Qubit[] => Unit)` operations.
-- `[Op1, Op3]` is an array of `(Qubit[] => Unit is Adj)` operations.
-- `[Op2, Op3]` is an array of `(Qubit[] => Unit is Ctl)` operations.

-Empty array literals, `[]`, are not allowed.
-Instead using `new ★[0]`,
-where `★` is as placeholder for a suitable type, allows to create the desired array of length zero.

 Given two arrays of the same type, the binary `+` operator may be used to form a new array that is the concatenation of the two arrays.
 For instance, `[1,2,3] + [4,5,6]` is `[1,2,3,4,5,6]`.

 ### Array Creation

 Given a type and an `Int` expression, the `new` operator may be used to allocate a new array of the given size.
 For instance, `new Int[i+1]` would allocate a new `Int` array with `i+1` elements.

 The elements of a new array are initialized to a type-dependent default value.
 In most cases this is some variation of zero.

 For qubits and callables, which are references to entities, there is no reasonable default value.
 Thus, for these types, the default is an invalid reference that cannot be used without causing a runtime error.
 This is similar to a null reference in languages such as C# or Java.
 Arrays containing qubits or callables must be properly initialized with non-default values before their elements may be safely used.
 Suitable initialization routines can be found in <xref:microsoft.quantum.arrays>.

 The default values for each type are: